alexeygrigorev/mlwiki.org/index.php/Hamilton's_Method.md

 ---
-title: "Hamilton's Method"
 layout: default
 permalink: /index.php/Hamilton's_Method
+tags:
+- voting-theory
+title: Hamilton's Method
 ---

-# Hamilton's Method

 ## Hamilton's Method
 This is a [Parliamentary Allocation](Parliamentary_Allocation) method, also known as the ''Largest Remainder method'' with the ''Hare Quota''.